 Explore Coding for 18 Year Olds

 We recommend starting with foundation classes, choosing intermediate classes based on interests, and completing advanced classes for ambitious learners.
+We offer courses in a variety of topics that your teen may be interested in!
 In particular, Python is an excellent language for a beginner 18 year old programmer to start with because it's easy to learn, yet widely used by companies from Netflix to Google.
+Python is a beginner friendly language that is used in a variety of professions and careers.

 Top Free Coding Programs for 18 Year Olds